Critical Ethnic Studies

 k23ar01@kzoo.edu

-Best Adjective to Describe You: Introspective
+Best Adjective to Describe You: Easygoing

 In 20 words or less, what is the best thing about being part of this department?